nhsengland/iit-infrastructure/ansible/README.rst

 If you want to deploy a "full" production type instance with all the bells and whistles, you need to type::

     ansible-playbook -i hosts deploy_prod.yml --vault-password-file ~/.vault.txt

+If you just want to deploy publish-o-matic then you need to run

+    ansible-playbook -i hosts deploy_publishomatic.yml --vault-password-file ~/.vault.txt

 Deploying changes to Ckanext NHSEngland
 ---------------------------------------